DanNixon/GoogleMusicRadio/README.md

 GoogleMusicRadio
 ================

-A hardware internet radio for Google Play Music.
+Internet radio which streams music form a Google Play library using a Raspberry Pi and Arduino.